 My husband and I spent our honeymoon traveling around Central Europe, and Budapest was one of our favorite cities!
 Below I will detail some of our favorite and not-so-favorite places to eat in Budapest.
 Be sure to also check out my article on 13 Things to Make you Fall Madly in Love with Budapest.
-(The article also contains a table of how much money we spent in five days in Budapest.)
-Our food expenditures were $319 USD in five days, or $64 USD per day for two of us.

 **PIN THIS POST!**